Genus, orientability, and the Euler characteristic

 The Euler characteristic is calculated as χ = V - E + F (vertices - edges + faces).
 Common values: sphere (2), torus (0), double torus (-2).

-Every compact surface is homeomorphic to either: (1) a sphere with g handles (orientable), (2) a sphere with k cross-caps (non-orientable), or (3) a surface with boundary.
-The Euler characteristic completely determines which surface you have!
+Key insight: Every compact surface is homeomorphic to either a sphere with g handles (orientable) or a sphere with k cross-caps (non-orientable).
+These properties completely determine the surface up to homeomorphism.